AustinReese/UsedVehicleSearch/README.md

 * Track which cities have been scraped recently to add order to the scraping process

-* Allow for users to search by any city using latitude and longitude instead of specific craigslist regions
+* Allow users to specify a search radius and return more specific results when searching by location

 * Login/Logout functionality which allows users to save certain filter combinations and search results.